-[Sutra] Hence, within no phenomenon as the impermanent existence nature there is no materialistic phenomena; no feelings, thinking, mental formations, and consciousness.
+[Sutra] Hence, within no phenomenon exists no material phenomenon; no feelings, thinking, mental formations, and consciousness.
 No eyes, ears, nose, tongue, body, and mind; no sights, sounds, smells, tastes, touch, and all illusory phenomena.

-He means to tell you that even no phenomenon as the impermanent existence nature and the mode of existing, entirely none exist; it progresses one step further.
+He means to tell you that even there non-exists of no phenomenon and the mode of existing; it progresses one step further.
 Everyone needs to experience this on one’s own gradually.
 I will give an example: This water, if we take a tree branch to draw on the water, it will create a ripple when we draw on it.
 But the ripple also disappears any time when you draw.

 In the moment of drawing, what thing has faded away?
-It is no phenomena as the impermanent existence nature.
+It is no phenomenon.

 So, all materialistic phenomena, feelings, thinking, mental formations, and consciousness also does not exist; water also does not exist.

 You say the phenomena of relative opposites do not exist, the non-relative opposites do not exist as well, which is also an unreal phenomenon.
 Water becomes steam when met with heat, and steam rises to meet cold air to become rainfall.
 Despite the difference in phenomena, water still exists.
 But here he is telling you that even water also does not exist.
 Therefore, other people say that relative opposites do not exist, and non-relative opposites also do not exist.
 All Buddha Bodhisattva practice the Middle Way, where they do not attach to either side (non-existent or existent), and they even have no attachment to the Middle.
 When we listen to it, seems it is very difficult and very profound.
 I am telling all of you, it is not like that at all.